 How we work

-Trusted Autonomous Systems fosters collaboration between Australia’s defence industry and research organisations and aims to increase small and medium enterprise participation in its collaborative research to improve the research capabilities of the Australian defence industry.
+Trusted Autonomous Systems fosters collaboration between Australia’s Defence industry and research organisations.
+We aim to increase small and medium enterprise participation in its collaborative research and improve the research capabilities of Australian Defence industry.

-Established under the Next Generation Technologies Fund, with $50 million invested over seven years, the Defence CRC aims to deliver trustworthy smart-machine technologies for new defence capabilities based on advanced human-machine teaming.
+Established under the Next Generation Technologies Fund, with $50 million invested over seven years in addition to other government funding, Trusted Autonomous Systems aims to deliver trustworthy smart-machine technologies for new Defence capabilities based on advanced human-machine teaming.